-Remove the pork from the cooker (do not discard remaining liquid) and let it cool considerably, but not all the way to room temp.
-The longer you let it cool, the better the fat will distribute throughout the meat.
+Remove the pork from the slow cooker (do not discard remaining liquid) and let it cool considerably, but not all the way to room temp.

 Once the pork is 'pulled' add it back into the slow cooker and mix it with the remaining liquid.
 Heat up the meat on low until it starts to simmer, then switch the heat to warm.
 You are now ready to eat!